protesilaos/blau/README.md

 **Project in development.
 More info very soon.**

-A low-to-medium-contrast theme inspired by the colours of F.C.
-Barcelona.
+A low-to-medium-contrast theme inspired by the colours of FC Barcelona.
 Blue is the most prevalent accent, followed by red, and violet.

-Blau comes in light and dark variants.
+*Blau* comes in light and dark variants.
 It is developed for the Atom text editor.

 Project page: [http://www.protesilaos.com/blau](http://www.protesilaos.com/blau)